quanterall/HaskellMaterials/basics/01-values-and-functions.md

 ## Running examples

-If you want to run the examples, I recommend to install `stack` via the link found in the README and using our ready-made template for small applications: `stack new project-name quanterall/basic`.
+If you want to run the examples, I recommend installing `stack` via the link found in the README and using our ready-made template for small applications: `stack new project-name quanterall/basic`.
 This will give you an already set-up project and you can put the example code in the `Library.hs` file.